anhvir/c205/README.md

 -----------------
 1. If you haven't installed minGW/jEdit on your laptop, do it at home ASAP and within this week.
 Instruction for installation is available in Canvas:
 `Canvas` -->  `Working with grok, jEdit, and gcc` --> `Install gcc and jEdit on Your Own Computer`
+1. Remember: `grok` is a web interface, and you cannot use it offline.
+In addition, `grok` probably does not support full functionality of a programming environment.
+You will need `jEdit`/`gcc`.
+You will need them for the comimg assignments.
+Install them today!